KWRR

 KWRR (89.5 FM) was a public radio station in Ethete, Wyoming, serving residents of the Wind River Indian Reservation.
 Programming on KWRR consisted of local programming (including country music), plus programs from National Public Radio and Native Voice One.
 It was established in 1996.
-As of June, 2018 the station has been off the air.
+As of June 2018 the station was off the air.

 The Federal Communications Commission cancelled KWRR's license on October 4, 2021, due to the station failing to file an application to renew its license.